eArmada8/kuro_mdl_tool/README.md

 ## Usage:
 ### kuro_mdl_export_meshes.py
 Double click the python script and it will search the current folder for all .mdl files and export the meshes into a folder with the same name as the mdl file.
-Additionally, it will output 4 JSON files, one with metadata from the mesh section, another with the data from the materials section, another with the skeleton, and a fourth with the MDL version.
+Additionally, it will output 5 JSON files, one with metadata from the mesh section, another with the data from the materials section, another with the skeleton, and fourth with the MDL version, and (for convenience) a list of textures used by the MDL.

 **Command line arguments:**
 `kuro_mdl_export_meshes.py [-h] [-c] [-t] [-o] mdl_filename`